Vertrieb

 Was ist Sales Prospecting

-Prospecting is the process of identifying potential customers or leads who have expressed interest in what you or your company has to offer.
+Sales prospecting is the process of identifying potential customers or leads who have expressed interest in what you or your company has to offer.
 It involves researching and identifying individuals or companies that match your target market criteria.
 Once you’ve done that, you narrow in on them to figure out exactly how much they need you and the best ways to convey that need to them.

 Sales prospecting includes cold calling, email outreach, social media engagement, attending networking events, and any other tactic a sales team uses to generate leads.

-Where the goal is the same (finding potential customers), the teams, methods, and processes for lead gen and sales prospecting differ.
+Where the goal is the same (finding potential customers), the teams, methods, and processes for lead generation and sales prospecting differ.
 Both play an essential role in filling your funnel so here’s how they’re different and how you can use both of them to your advantage.

 Lead generation

 Lead generation is all about finding and capturing potential customers for your business.
-The lead gen process is normally the responsibility of your marketing team and deals with potential customers who may already have expressed interest.
+The lead generation process is normally the responsibility of your marketing team and deals with potential customers who may already have expressed interest.

 It’s the pivotal point where you get people interested and gather their information so you can start the sales process.
 You can do this in a few different ways, including with cold calls or cold emails, gated content like ebooks and reports, or paid advertising campaigns.
+There is also the importance of reading more about business leads in order to gain a deeper understanding of them.

 Sales prospecting